magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 ### Step-by-Step Guide to Resetting a Password

-**Step 1: Confirming the User’s Email**
+**Step 1: Confirming the User's Email**

-Before resetting the password, confirm the user’s email address.
+Before resetting the password, confirm the user's email address.
 This step ensures that the reset request comes from the legitimate user.

 **Step 2: Invoking ForgotPassword**